maevanapcontact/Ulight-Website/README.md

 # Ulight Website

-The **Website for the Ulight Framework.** Here is the documentation and the information about the Framework.
+The **Website for the Ulight Framework.** Here is the documentation and the information about this website.

 ## Getting Started